Jämtland Rifle Corps: Coat of arms

-The coat of the arms of the Jämtland Ranger Regiment (I 5/Fo 22) 1977–1994, the Jämtland Ranger Brigade (Fältjägarbrigaden, NB 5) 1994–2000 and the Jämtland Ranger Regiment (I 5) 2000–2004.
-Blazon: "Azure, the provincial badge of Jämtland, an elk passant argent, attacked on the back by a rising falcon and in the front by a dog rampant both or; all animals armed and langued gules.
+The coat of the arms of the Jämtland Rifle Regiment (I 5/Fo 22) 1977–1994, the Jämtland Rifle Brigade (Fältjägarbrigaden, NB 5) 1994–2000 and the Jämtland Rifle Regiment (I 5) 2000–2004.
+Blazon: "Azure, the provincial badge of Jämtland, a moose passant argent, attacked on the back by a rising hawk and in the front by a dog rampant both or; all animals armed and langued gules.
 The shield surmounted two muskets in saltire or".
-The coat of arms of the Jämtland Ranger Regiment (I 5/Fo 22) 1994–2000 and the Jämtland Group (Jämtlandsgruppen) since 2000.
+The coat of arms of the Jämtland Rifle Regiment (I 5/Fo 22) 1994–2000 and the Jämtland Group (Jämtlandsgruppen) since 2000.
 Blazon: "Azure, the provincial badge of Jämtland, an elk passant argent, attacked on the back by a rising falcon and in the front by a dog rampant both or; all animals armed and langued gules.
 The shield surmounted two swords in saltire or".

 Medals

-In connection with the disbandment of the regiment in 2005, the Jämtlands fältjägarremente och Östersunds garnisons minnesmedalj ("Jämtland Ranger Regiment and Östersund Garrison Commemorative") in silver (JämtfältjägregMSM) was established.
+In connection with the disbandment of the regiment in 2005, the Jämtlands fältjägarremente och Östersunds garnisons minnesmedalj ("Jämtland Rifle Regiment and Östersund Garrison Commemorative") in silver (JämtfältjägregMSM) was established.

 Other

 The regiment's anniversary was 20 September, as a memory of the Battle of Nowodwor on 20 September 1655.
 The battle honour is shared with Norrland Dragoon Regiment and later with the Army Ranger Battalion.

+The regiment's twin unit was the Savo Brigade of the Finnish Army; now disbanded.